-You can see the full how-to on Hello Yellow but this was pretty straightforward to make.
-Once I gathered armfuls of evergreen branches (using pruning sheers for a clean cut), I cut down the branches into smaller piece.
+This DIY evergreen wreath was pretty straightforward to make.
+Once I gathered armfuls of evergreen branches from the woods behind our house (using pruning sheers for a clean cut), I cut down the branches into smaller piece.
 I grabbed bunches of these trimmings, fanned them out, and affixed them to my wreath form using green floral wire.
 Easy!
 Then I just worked my way around the wreath, layering on the boughs.

 Once I got into the rhythm of it, making this evergreen wreath was actually really simple!
-The trickiest part was creating a nice balance and keeping a round shape.
+The trickiest part of this DIY evergreen wreath was creating a nice balance and keeping a round shape.
 I wanted a really natural looking wreath so I kept the arrangement loose, but I had to be careful because it went really wild looking very easily.
 I tried my best to tame it!

-When I was finished with the wreath, I accented it with feathers.
+When I was finished with the DIY evergreen wreath base, I accented it with feathers.
 I picked up a zillion Canada goose feathers from the yard one day and I was so enraged by their constant presence.
 For some reason, vowing to make something pretty with their feathers seemed like the perfect revenge (I do not understand my logic).
-I actually wanted to make something like Britt Bass’ arrow art, but then I found adorable clip-on birds at the craft store and decided that an earthy wreath would be an even better use!
+I actually wanted to make something like Britt Bass’ arrow art, but then I found adorable clip-on birds at the craft store and decided that an earthy, bird-inspired wreath would be an even better use!
 Take that, geese.
 Ha!

 After collecting them, I cleaned the goose feathers.
 First I popped them all in a ziploc bag and placed it in the freezer for a few days (to kill any bugs), then I gently washed them in dish soap, rinsed, and let them air dry.
-I mixed them with some shimmering faux foliage stems and a handful of teal feathers from the craft store for some subtle colour, inspired by the lake and it’s moody, grey blues this time of year.
-A dab of hot glue is all that was required to affix them.
+I mixed them with some shimmering faux foliage stems and a handful of teal feathers from the craft store for some subtle colour, inspired by the lake and its moody, grey blues this time of year.
+A dab of hot glue is all that was required to affix them to my wreath.